 *2018.
 Completed half of the long distance hiking trail, the GR1, from Parc Riviere Bleue to Dumbea, a 5 day hike across the main range.
 These tough hikes getting harder!
 Then bought bikes and set off around Grande Terre via Koumac.
 600 km then back by bus from Hienghene.
 Flew to Hobart, bought 2 $50 bikes and cycled 1800 km to Adelaide via the Tassie East coast, Cradle Mountain and the Coorong in SA.
 Returned to New Cal. and completed a circumnavigation of Grande Terre.
 Sailed across to Bundaberg in Australia and searched for a larger boat.

 *2019.
 Purchased "Sundari" a Beneteau 473 in Southport.
-Now anchored in the Broadwater in the Gold Coast with 2 boas and have just put Saraoni up for sale.
-Expecting to sail up to New Cal. in May or June this year and then down to NZ.
+Anchored in the Broadwater in the Gold Coast with 2 boats with Saraoni up for sale.
+Flew to Chistchurch in October and spent three months walking in the South Island.

 *2020.
 Cycled from Opua to Dargaville in Northland after a brief trip back to Australia.
 Covid arrived and changed everything.
 We made it back to Sundari, finally leaving Scarborough marina and sailing to the Keppels and back as well as a long trip to the Queensland outback in our campercar.